 Today is our final day of sightseeting before we fly home to Oklahoma, and I’ll add our photos from today (which we expect to include the National Archives and the Library of Congress, among other destinations) to our Washington DC July 2015 photo set.
 We’ve had a great trip!

 Today in my STEM class I showed an amazing video of eruptions from the Kilauea Volcano in Hawaii.
 This was one of our “curiosity links” for this week.
 In one class, student questions about how lava cools led me to discuss “lava tubes” and show this photo of a lava tube which I took in 2009 when our family visited the big island.

 This short video, “Saving Bruce the Shark,” is a creative story told and created by Rachel yesterday using the iPad app, “ToonTastic.”
 Since we added a new iPad to our family collection, Rachel has inherited her own.
 Mom is encouraging her to use more apps for creative “making,” since her favorite computer activities continue to be WATCHING YouTube videos and playing Minecraft.
-And we still make sure her computer is running fine by using a ransomware analysis software.
 Rachel is a creative storyteller and “maker!”